Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/vSphere/cloudinit-vm-deploy/README.md

 - The clone is prepared to accept cloud-init personalization; the VM remains powered on.

 **Cautions / Notes:**
-- Provide valid guest credentials (`params.username` / `params.password`) for the administrative account on the guest — the script uses guest operations requiring VMware Tools and password-based sudo.
 - The included `scripts/init-vm-cloudinit.sh` targets RHEL-like systems; verify and adapt it for other distributions.
 - Because the VM remains powered on after Phase 2, avoid rebooting it before attaching the seed ISO in Phase 3 (unless you intend to boot with the seed attached); an unexpected boot may trigger cloud-init without the intended seed.